marek-saji/noplacelikecode/_posts/2022-12-06-mastodon-misconceptions.md

 title: Mastodon misconceptions
 tags:
   - fediverse
+tweet: Some of the things I found myself explaining to people in recent days about #fediverse and #mastodon.
 ---

 I’ve collected some of the things I found myself explaining to people in